 - Keep the relationships going.
 The group established a community and network of support that they want to continue.
 Since most are in male-dominated work environments, this group provides a safe place to brainstorm, test ideas, and practice.

 We also want to work with women’s leadership organizations to offer the program to their memberships.
-And we want to bring the Technical Women’s Leadership Journey to other technical, ‘hard skills,’ male-dominated professions.
-CCL has female faculty members who are ‘exiles’ from aerospace engineering, chemical engineering, pharmaceuticals, healthcare, and other industries where this program could be equally valuable.
+And we want to bring the Advancing Technical Women program to other technical, “hard skills,” male-dominated professions.
+CCL has female faculty members who are “exiles” from aerospace engineering, chemical engineering, pharmaceuticals, healthcare, and other industries where this program could be equally valuable.

-Explore our new leadership training program for women in STEM, Technical Women’s Leadership Journey, with several pilots offered in early 2018.
+Explore our groundbreaking leadership development program for women in STEM, Advancing Technical Women.